sevvvrd/msampler/README.md

 -other libraries: os, random, pandas, urllib.parse(urlparse).

--this is only meant as a simple tool but if you want to improve it or modify it in any way, just send me a dm on discord (sevrd#6382) and i'll send you the source code!
+-this is only meant as a simple tool but if you want to improve it or modify it in any way, please feel free to do so.
+This program is open source :)